qbalsdon/qbalsdon.github.io/docs/_posts/2020-11-09-prod-support-part-2.markdown

 Another important aspect of communication on a call out is that of domain understanding.
 You cannot be expected to know everything about an ever-changing always-increasing domain space.
 The best approach I have found is to accept when something is unknown and just ask.

-> I remember once being told the was a problem with AOL.
+> I remember once being told there was a problem with AOL.
 I was so confused because it was 2015 and a South African financial institution.
 Why were we running critical features on America On-Line?
 Did they even do that kind of thing?
 After 30 wasted minutes eventually I backed off and asked what AOL meant in their vocabulary.
 It was an internal service that had been coined "Accounts On Line."

 Another question to ask is "What caused the call out?"
 Normally this gives an indication of where to start looking, or at least how to reproduce the issue.
 I normally group them as follows:
  - Social media / Call centre complaints - some experience is being affected and is more likely a subset of devices (e.g. Samsung Android devices) or a downstream service could be slow.